How to Respond to Negative Google Reviews

 Acknowledge the experience first

-"Thank you for sharing your experience" is fine as an opening, but it's better when it's specific.
-If they mentioned a long wait on a Friday night, reference that.
-If they had a problem with a specific service, name it.
+"Thank you for sharing your experience," is fine as an opening, but it's better when it's specific.
+If they mentioned a long wait on a Friday night, reference that, and if they had a problem with a specific service, name it.
 Generic responses signal that nobody read the review.
+A response to a customer who complained about a 45-minute wait for a table might start with, "We understand that waiting 45 minutes for a table on a Friday evening was frustrating, and we appreciate you letting us know."

 Take responsibility where it applies

-"Our Friday evening staffing didn't keep up with demand that night, and your experience reflected that" is direct and honest.
+"Our Friday evening staffing didn't keep up with demand that night, and your experience reflected that," is direct and honest.
 It tells the reviewer and every future reader that the business listens and adjusts.

 If the complaint is about something outside your control (a third-party delivery service, a weather delay, a product manufacturer's issue), you can say that without being defensive.
-"The delay was caused by a supply issue from our distributor, which we've since addressed with a backup supplier" gives the reader useful context.
+"The delay was caused by a supply issue from our distributor, which we've since addressed with a backup supplier," gives the reader useful context.

 Don't argue the facts publicly

 State your perspective once, briefly, and move on.
-"Our records show a different timeline, but we understand your frustration and would like the chance to make it right" is the ceiling for disputing facts in a public reply.
+"Our records show a different timeline, but we understand your frustration and would like the chance to make it right," is the ceiling for disputing facts in a public reply.

 Offer a path forward

 End the response with a specific next step.
-"Please reach out to us at [email/phone] so we can discuss this directly" moves the conversation off the public stage.
+"Please reach out to us at [email/phone] so we can discuss this directly," moves the conversation off the public stage.
 It also signals to readers that the business takes complaints seriously enough to follow up privately.

 Keep it short